New for the 2013-14 academic year, second- and

 criminal appeal assigned by Seventh Circuit Court of Appeals.

-Students in FAP will work in pairs on a criminal appeal under the supervision of Clinical Assistant Professor Adam Stevenson.
+Students in FAP will work in pairs on a criminal appeal under the supervision of Clinical Associate Professor Adam Stevenson.
 Appeals will be timed so that the transcripts begin arriving in the fall.
 Assuming that a case has merit, briefing in the Seventh Circuit will take place during the late fall and spring semesters.
 Please note that each student must make a 2-semester commitment, to ensure that he or she can take a case from start to finish.